Statistics suggest around 26% of the adult population (one in four) in the UK live with chronic pain.

 Around the world nearly two billion people experience recurrent tension headaches, making this the most common type of chronic pain.
 Because it is ongoing, chronic pain is particularly difficult to treat with drugs, due to side effects and addiction issues.

-Pain itself is of course useful, in fact vital.
-Like a smoke alarm, alerting us to something that needs our attention.
-When the original trigger for the pain has stopped, but the alarm continues it leads to persistent pain, like a smoke alarm that goes haywire.
+Pain itself is useful, in fact it is vital.
+Like a smoke alarm alerting us to something that needs our attention.
+When the original trigger for the pain has stopped, but the alarm continues it leads to persistent pain, like a smoke alarm that's gone haywire.

-Those living with chronic pain will know all too well the negative impact on mental health and how it can cast a shadow on every area of life, including relationships, work, hobbies and interests.
+Those living with chronic pain will know all too well the negative impact on mental health and how it can cast a shadow over every aspect of life, including relationships, work, hobbies and interests.

 Chronic pain that’s not linked to an injury or physical illness is psychogenic pain or psychosomatic pain.
 This is caused by psychological factors such as stress, anxiety and depression.
 Many scientists believe this connection comes from low levels of endorphins in the blood which are natural chemicals that trigger positive feelings.